-Putting the events of the final siege in chronological order can be done with reasonable confidence.
-The list of events in descriptive point form follows in chronological order.
+Putting the events of the final siege in chronological order can be done with reasonable confidence from the time the Chaldean army surrounds the city until Nebuchadnezzar destroys Jerusalem.
+The list of events in descriptive point form in chronological order follows.
 For some of these, we know exact dates, but for most we do not, we only know the order:

 While Jerusalem was besieged, no food could be brought into the city.
 New water could be collected only if rain fell, and after a while the inhabitants were short of both food and water.
 Not only that, but disease was rife in the city.

 About five years before all of this happened, God had told his prophet Ezekiel to act out a prophecy showing how the people in Jerusalem would suffer.
 Ezekiel was to make his own bread, but he was only allowed to eat about 220g (8 ounces) each day.
 Loaves of bread differ a lot, so it is hard to suggest the number of slices of bread this would represent, but a slice of full grain bread such as Ezekiel was making would often weigh about 50-60 grams (2 ounces).
 Ezekiel would have been able to eat about four such slices each day.
 Nothing else.